cvjena/freestylo/paper.md

 A commercial tool that was designed as a help for writers is the ProWritingAid [@prowritingaid2025], which seems to be able to find various features of texts.
 However, the whole extend of this tool is not visible from their information material.
 Another commercial tool which is able to find stylistic devices such as animalification, similes, imagery, onomatopoeia, epizeuxis, and anadiplosis is the Literary Device Analyzer [@aussieai_literary_device_analyzer].

+Besides the name similarity, this package is not related to the R stylo package [@eder2016stylor].
+The R stylo package is a package for high level analysis of the writing style in a stylometric context, e.g. for authorship attribution.
+While the results of this package an also be used to compare the styles of different authors, the focus of this package is on the detection of stylistic devices in text.
+The resulting detections can be used for various purposes, e.g. for the comparison of different text genres or time periods, or also for direct stylometry tasks like authorship attribution.

 Information about the usage of stylistic devices is important for many branches of stylometry, especially for the analysis of literary texts.
 This package aims to fill this gap by providing an easy-to-use